artbrock/holochain_docs/App-Development-API.md

 ### Application Variables
  - **`App.DNAHash`** Stores the unique identifier of this Holochain's DNA.
 Nodes must run the same DNA to be on the same holochain.
- - **`App.Agent.Hash`** Stores your peer's permanent node address on the DHT.
-This is the hash of the 2nd entry on your chain.
+ - **`App.Key.Hash`** Stores your peer's permanent node address on the DHT.
+This is the hash of the second entry (identity info) on your chain.
+ - **`App.Agent.Hash`** Stores the hash of your public key.
+This is your self-validating address on the DHT which functions as a kind of alias pointing to your permanent key above.
  - **`App.Agent.String`** Stores the identity string used to initialize the holochain software with `hc init` If you  used JSON to embed multiple properties (such as FirstName, LastName, Email, etc), they can be retrieved here as App.Agent.FirstName, etc.

 ## Required Application Functions

-There are a few functions that you **must** implement in your app as the Nucleus will call them as a result of other operations.
+There are a few functions that you **must implement** in your app as the Nucleus will call them as a result of other operations.

 ### `genesis`
 This function is called during system genesis (from ```hc gen chain``` for example).
 It executes just after the initial genesis entries are committed to your chain (1st - DNA entry, 2nd Identity entry).
 It enables you specify any additional operations you want performed when a person joins your holochain, for example, you may want to add some user/address/key information to the DHT to announce the presence of this new node.

 ### `validate <entry-type> <entry-data> <props>`